amzn/style-dictionary/docs/transforms.md

 * * *

 ### name/cti/snake

 Creates a snake case name.
-If you define a prefix on the platform in your config, it will prepend with your prefix
+If you define a prefix on the platform in your config, it will prepend with your prefix.

 ```js
 // Matches: all